KSDaemon/wiola/README.md

 Methods
 ========

-configure(config)
+config(config)
 ------------------------------------------

-Configure Wiola Instance.
+Configure Wiola Instance or retrieve current configuration.
 All options are optional.
 Some options have default value, or are nils if not specified.

 Parameters: